ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 | 3    | VPC instance | Metadata service | Run a `curl` command to call the metadata token service to [acquire an instance identity access token](/apidocs/vpc-metadata#create-access-token). |
 | 4    | VPC instance | Metadata service | Run a `curl` command to call the metadata service to [retrieve instance information](/apidocs/vpc-metadata#get-instance).
 The token from the previous step is passed and the metadata is returned.|
 | 5    | VPC instance | - | Parse the JSON returned in the previous step to acquire the user data. |
-{: caption="General procedure for accessing instance metadata" caption-side="bottom"}
+{: caption="General procedure for accessing metadata" caption-side="bottom"}

 ## End-to-end procedure for accessing metadata from an instance
 {: #imd-access-md-ex}